kruztev/C-plus-plus/README.md

 # C-plus-plus
-Some projects from the programming courses at FMI.
+Some projects and tasks from the programming courses at FMI.